yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Other_Media_Tools.rst

 The command above takes in a h264 file and converts it to a raw video with pixel format nv12 called bar.yuv.
 This command also utilizes the hardware GPU with h264_v4l2m2.
 Since it uses the hardware GPU and takes in an h264/5 input stream, fps_mode is needed to decode all frames.
 If not included, it will only decode up to first 3 frames.

-``fmpeg -re -codec:v hevc_v4l2m2m -i input.h265 -fps_mode passthrough -pix_fmt nv12 -f rawvideo - | ffplay -framerate 30 -video_size 1920x1080 -pixel_format nv12 -f rawvideo -autoexit -``
+``ffmpeg -re -codec:v hevc_v4l2m2m -i input.h265 -fps_mode passthrough -pix_fmt nv12 -f rawvideo - | ffplay -framerate 30 -video_size 1920x1080 -pixel_format nv12 -f rawvideo -autoexit -``

 The command above decodes a hevc stream at the native refresh rate and pipes it to ffplay. ffplay will output a 30 fps 1080p stream and will quit once the video is done playing.